nicmlu/honest-budget/spec.md

 - [ ] Limited logic in controllers
 - [ ] Views use helper methods if appropriate
 - [ ] Views use partials if appropriate

+To Do:
+- On Transaction Index Page: (1) code the iteration to order transactions by most recent by default, (2) add search bar to filter results
+-

+Help Needed:
+- Nested routes not working for transactions, wont allow me to edit because route is not available for class if I route it.
+- If I use collection_select, where do the category names populate from? (transaction category names are budget categories) How can I get the transaction categories to populate from budget categories?
+Do I have to add them as budget attributes and then build/shovel into categories
+-